compmonks/HI-pfs/README.md

 1. Create a subdomain (recommended).\
     If you own a domain already ans want to keep things together, a subdomain might be a good choice to link your ipfs network to.
 Feel free to try other scenarios and share your steps so we can document it here and make it accessible for others.
     - Go to CLoudflare and create an account with a free plan
-    - Add your full domain: `example.com`
+    - Add your full domain: `example.com` with an auto scan and check if all your entris are there.
+Otherwise add the missing ones manually.
-    - Skip changing name servers for now
+    - Follow the steps to change your DNS servers.
     - Go to DNS tab, click Add Record:
       - Type: NS
       - Name: ipfs (this makes ipfs.example.com)